Average Transportation Costs Price in Davenport

 What does transportation costs actually cost in Davenport?
 For this smaller city of 102,000 residents, transportation costs is more affordable than average, coming in about 13% below the national figure.
 The city's economy — built on an economy running on agricultural processing, regional healthcare, and a quiet but growing remote-work population — shapes local pricing in ways that national averages don't capture.
 Here's what the data shows and what it means for your wallet.

 The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.
 In Davenport, that climate reality intersects with an economy built on an economy running on agricultural processing, regional healthcare, and a quiet but growing remote-work population.
-The result for transportation costs is a market where a price-competitive market where providers work harder for each customer.
+The result for transportation costs is a market where a price-competitive market where local businesses work harder for each customer.
 A median household income of $46K frames what's affordable — and what isn't.

 What Matters Most